 If the animal or bird has been attacked by a cat or dog immediate action needs to be taken.
 Cats have harmful bacteria in their mouth and on their claws.
 If a bird, small animal or reptile such as a bluetongue lizard has been caught it is likely to have puncture wounds and/or internal injuries and requires urgent veterinary attention.

 The best thing to do is to put it in a box or under a laundry basket, in a quiet, warm place, and contact ACT Wildlife on 0432 300 033, or take to your nearest veterinary clinic as soon as possible.
 Early assessment of injuries and administration of antibiotics is vital to ensure the survival of the injured creature.

 What To Do If A Bird Has Hit A Window And Is Stunned?

 Put the bird in a warm, quiet, dark place for several hours and reassess it.
 Quite often the bird will recover and fly away.
-If not, take the bird to RSPCA ACT or contact us for advice.
+If not, take the bird to your nearest veterinary clinic or contact ACT Wildlife on 0432 300 033 for advice.

 Kangaroos, Wallabies Or Wallaroos